TeamDoodz/BinaryConversion/README.md

 Although `IBinarySerializable` is easy to use, it has some downsides:

 1. You have no control over how an object is created before it is deserialized.
-2. It can only be used with classes; structs and interfaces cannot implement it.
+2. It can only be used with classes and structs; interfaces cannot implement it.
 3. It cannot be used in external classes that you do not have control over.
 4. Classes that implement the interface gain a dependency to the library, and won't compile without it.